kohei-noda-qcrg/arch-setup/README.md

 git clone https://github.com/kohei-noda-qcrg/arch-setup
 pushd arch-setup

-# initialize disk, copy arch-setup to the new rootfs and chroot to the new rootfs
+# initialize disk, setup bootloader, copy arch-setup to the new rootfs and chroot to the new rootfs
 ./00-disk-init-and-chroot --initialize /dev/sda # Erase all data on /dev/sda and create BOOT and ROOT partitions
 # or ./00-disk-init-and-chroot --efi /dev/nvme0n1p1 --root /dev/nvme0n1p2  # if you already have BOOT and ROOT partitions